ZacharyGeurts/AMOURANTHRTX/README.md

 What is everything?
 Ummm...
 RTX.
 The buzzword.
 Shoots lights when turned on.
 Pew Pew.
 The end goal is nothing can be better code like a pink ball on a string and everyone gets the string to play with.
 What else does Zero cost and unbreakable security for RTX mean?
 All RTX roads end here.
 Lets get it built.
+Mumbo jumbo?
+What does that look like?
+270,000 FPS on 4060ti and estimates of 11x performance gain over current methods.
+Ummm..
+Miliseconds are generally too big of a measurement to use anymore.

 Multiplatfom Linux SDK sufficient for an industry reset.
 This is not a SDK per se, but this is Vulkan SDK free RTX access and no middleman of note.